 No Results in Your Job Search?
 Check Your Entire Google History

-The problem might NOT be your resume or LinkedIn Profile, but your digital identity.
+The problem might NOT be your resume, but your digital identity.

 Today, companies can find nearly everything about you with a simple Google search.
 Not only are your social media profiles open to scrutiny, but data on your political affiliations, financial status, family, or legal matters can be discovered in mere minutes.